kridy/ADIPlus/README.md

 A small framework for creating ascii graphics in a GDI+ like way.

-The project is still i it's infancy and isn't working at the moment.
+The project is still i it's infancy.
+It is working but it is slow.
+In no way feature complete.
+Very unstable.